In case you need the verbiage for your copyright page, here's some basic legalese you can use on your copyright page:

 All rights reserved.
 No part of this book may be reproduced in any form or by any electronic or mechanical means, including information storage and retrieval systems, without written permission from the author, except in the case of a reviewer, who may quote brief passages embodied in critical articles or in a review.

 Trademarked names may appear throughout this book.
 Rather than use a trademark symbol with every occurrence of a trademarked name, names are used in an editorial fashion, with no intention of infringement of the respective owner’s trademark.

 The information in this book is distributed on an “as is” basis, without warranty.
 Although every precaution has been taken in the preparation of this work, neither the author nor the publisher shall have any liability to any person or entity with respect to any loss or damage caused or alleged to be caused directly or indirectly by the information contained in this book.

 If your book is fiction, add the following¶

 This is a work of fiction.
 Names, characters, places, and incidents either are the product of the author’s imagination or are used fictitiously, and any resemblance to actual persons, living or dead, events, or locales is entirely coincidental.

-RE: Copyright Boilerplate - Added by Brian Schwartz almost 2 years ago
+RE: Copyright Boilerplate - Added by Brian Schwartz about 2 years ago

 If you are worried about liability (in how a reader may use the information you've provided), you may want to check out the sample disclaimers at: